preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/index.rst

    sign-off-templates-613/index
    sign-off-types-613/index

-A rollup block for Sign-off Requests, so managers and aministrators can keep track, is also be available: :doc:`Sign-off Requests block </blocks/sign-off-requests-rollup-613/index>`
+A rollup block for Sign-off requests, so managers and aministrators can keep track, is also be available: :doc:`Sign-off requests block </blocks/sign-off-requests-rollup-613/index>`